andik101/redis-kubernetes/README.md

 ## Installing the Redis

-To install the redis in kubernetes cluster:
+To install redis in kubernetes cluster:

 ```bash
 $ kubectl apply -f redis-headless-configmap.yaml